surya-s-1/captain-frontend/public/README.md

     - Reuse what already exists.
     - Generate only what's truly new or changed.

-- To prevent confusion, only the **latest version** will allow actions.
+- Only the **latest version** will allow actions.
 Older versions will become **read-only**.

 ---

+### 🔀 Upload Existing Testcases
+- You will be able to upload existing testcases, into this app and then generate only the missed test cases.

+---

+### ✨ Enhancement of Testcases
+- You will be able to chat with AI and enhance a testcase it generated, if it is not upto the mark.

+---

 ### 🔄 Realtime Jira Sync
 - Any changes you make to test cases in Jira (outside the app) will sync back automatically into this app.
-- This was postponed due to time constraints but remains a high-priority update.

 ---